 Staying healthy is a vital part of a successful college experience and University Health Services (UHS) can help.
 UHS operates as a primary care clinic offering medical exams for acute illness/injury and pre-existing conditions.
 Our clinicians commonly treat sore throats, fever, viral infections, asthma, allergies, headaches, and a variety of other conditions.
 UHS offers additional on-site health services for your student's convenience.

-Connect with us on Facebook (Penn State University Health Services) and Twitter (@PSU_UHS) to stay informed about available services and updates about illness on campus.
+Connect with us on social media via Instagram (@PSU-UHS), Facebook (Penn State University Health Services) and Twitter (@PSU_UHS) to stay informed about available services and updates about illness on campus.

 UHS Hours: